Global Head of Antitrust & Foreign Investment, London

 "For more than 20 years I have been advising multinational corporates, banks and other institutions on all aspects of global competition law.
 I combine an in-depth understanding of the subject with a pragmatic approach, offering clients well-considered and creative solutions to legal challenges".

 Education and qualifications

-Christian is widely recognised as a market-leading competition lawyer.
-He is qualified in England & Wales and in Germany and is also a trained economist.
-He belongs to a small group of antitrust practitioners who can bring both a legal and economic perspective to a case.
+Christian is the Global Head of Linklaters’ Antitrust & Foreign Investment Group and also co-heads the firm’s Technology sector team.
+Christian is qualified in England & Wales and in Germany and is widely recognised as a market-leading competition lawyer.
+He is also a trained economist.
+Christian belongs to a small group of antitrust practitioners who can bring both a legal and economic perspective to a case.

 Christian advises major corporates, banks and institutions on all areas of global competition law.
 He has a broad range of experience in EU competition law, particularly in relation to complex M&A, behavioural antitrust work, control of dominance issues and state aid control.
 He is well-known for extensive work on high-profile matters.